 Eligible Taxpayers and Transactions

-To qualify for the FDII deduction, the taxpayer must be either (a) a U.S. C-corporation or (b) a U.S. individual who elects to be taxed as a C-corporation under Section 962.
-Qualifying entities and individuals are also eligible for the deduction with respect to their allocable shares of qualifying foreign-derived revenue that flows up via interests in partnerships.
+To qualify for the FDII deduction, the taxpayer must be a U.S. C-corporation.
+Qualifying entities are also eligible for the deduction with respect to their allocable shares of qualifying foreign-derived revenue that flows up via interests in partnerships.
 Related party sales and services provided to foreign affiliates may also qualify for the deduction in certain scenarios; however, income earned by foreign branches is will not.

 Qualifying Foreign-Derived Income